 If a third-party is injured on your property, or you're found responsible for unintentionally damaging another person's property, personal liability insurance will protect you from the financial strain of a lawsuit.
 Personal liability insurance is especially important for homeowners living in shared complexes, such as a duplex, triplex or fourplex, because you may accidentally damage your neighbour's property and find yourself in legal trouble.

 Your property's physical structure is not the only part of the building that you need to insure.
 You also need to protect all your valuable possessions that are within the duplex, triplex or fourplex.
 For instance, this could include your clothing, furniture, electronics, books, jewellery and collectibles.
 It's important to note that even a comprehensive insurance policy may limit the amount an insurance company will cover for specific items that are stolen, damaged or lost.
 By speaking with your Morison Insurance broker, you can gain a clear idea regarding exactly what is and is not covered on your unique homeowners insurance policy.
+They may suggest completing a home inventory list so they can make sure your properly protected.
 Often, a floater policy is required to insure high-value items, such as jewellery or rare antiques.

 Like with any insurance policy, you don't have to settle for the bare minimum coverage—in fact, the team at Morison Insurance specializes in finding comprehensive coverage that truly keeps your valuable assets safe and sound.
 While different types of coverage protect you from different perils, with additional coverages you can tailor your homeowners insurance policy to your unique needs.
 There are many different kinds of add-ons available, including: